Cheukting/pyO3_202/README.md

 }
 ```

-Now, instead of using async, we will make order in mutiple threads like this:
+Now, instead of using async, we will make order in multiple threads like this:

 ```rust
 use std::thread::{sleep, spawn};